Citation, DOI & article data

 Treatment and prognosis

 Intraosseous lipomas that do not affect bone stability may be treated conservatively.
-Cases with imminent fractures are treated by curettage and bone grafting.
-There are no recurrences after surgical therapy.
+Symptomatic cases or those with imminent fractures are treated by curettage 8 and bone grafting.
+There are no recurrences after surgical therapy 8.
 However, malignant transformations have been sporadically described 1.

 - 1. Campbell R, Grainger A, Mangham D, Beggs I, Teh J, Davies A. Intraosseous Lipoma: Report of 35 New Cases and a Review of the Literature.
 Skeletal Radiol.
 2003;32(4):209-22. doi:10.1007/s00256-002-0616-7 - Pubmed